One of the most common faults at this time of year is boilers losing pressure.

 This means that many food banks are struggling to keep enough stock for those who need it and are, in some cases, having to turn people away.

-Winter brings bigger bills for all of us, so it's a time when it's particularly important to have a household budget.
+Winter brings bigger energy bills for all of us, so it's a time when it's particularly important to have a household budget.

 - Think about your priority bills (for example rent and utility bills).
 There can be serious consequences if you don't keep up with these so it's important to sort them out first.